beratzorlu/Craftworks/README.md

 - ### Structure

     In regards to the structure of the website, much of the implementations followed the conventions in web design.
-However, it is important effectively take advantage of this situation by organizing content that make themselves easier to find and inviting to interact with.
+However, it is important effectively take advantage of this situation by organizing content that makes them easier to find and inviting to interact with.
 Examples of this available in the project are using hover effects on page links and adding zoom to the gallery items.

 - ### Skeleton

     The design approach in this area was minimalistic with an emphasis on a balance between form and function.
-Across all the pages, a user will find concise information with a welcoming tone of language accompanied by interactive and visiual elements.
+Across all the pages, a user will find concise information with a welcoming tone of language accompanied by interactive and visual elements.
 This allows the users to obtain and digest relevant information as soon as possible without spending too much time navigating across the website.
 Each page of the project contains unique elements that promote a feeling of familiarity from the user.

 - ### Surface